Should we be more worried about fake arguments than fake news?

 And how the misinformation problem may at least be partly ‘elite misinformation’

-This is perhaps writ large in the way that a particular style of political figure has become increasingly familiar, presenting themselves as defenders of open debate.
-They appear on university campuses, inviting passers-by to challenge them, insisting that they are simply creating space for free exchange.
-Naturally, this looks like democracy working well, the public square where the best case wins.
+This is perhaps writ large in the way that a particular style of political figure has become increasingly familiar on university campuses, presenting themself as defender of open debate.
+They invite passers-by to challenge them, insisting that they are simply creating space for free exchange.
+Naturally, this looks like democracy working well, the ‘public square’ where the best case wins.
+But if we look at the format more carefully, we can see that the exchanges are often not about a mutual exchange of views to arrive at the best possible answer, but are instead designed simply to win the argument at all costs.

-Of course, persuasive communication is nothing new – but in an environment which is concerned with misinformation, do we need to alert not just to ‘what’ people say but ‘how’ they say it?
-If it is hard to spot the techniques people are using to win arguments (regardless of how strong their case it), then surely spotting a ‘fake argument’ is just as important as spotting ‘fake news’.
+Of course, persuasive communication is nothing new – but in an environment which is concerned with misinformation, perhaps we need to be alert not just to ‘what’ people say but ‘how’ they say it.

 Back to ancient Athens